Top 10 English Football Players' Statues

 The Brazilian player Pele described him as the best passer he had ever seen.
 He became an early star of televised football matches on the BBC network.
 Playing inside forward, he was noted both for his skill on the ball and his team leadership qualities.
 Therefore, he captained the England team on 22 occasions.
 In 1961, he was the first English player to be paid a £100 pounds a week (how things have changed).

-The statue was sculpted by Jame Butler and unveiled in 1996 by Billy Wright's widow Joy Beverley-Wright, who is famed as a member of the singing group the Beverley Sisters.
+The statue was sculpted by James Butler and unveiled in 1996 by Billy Wright's widow Joy Beverley-Wright, who is famed as a member of the singing group the Beverley Sisters.

 Sir Stanley Matthews, C.B.E.
-(1915 – 2000) was one of England’s greatest players.
-He played in top flight football until nearly 50 years old and competitive games until age 70, his final game playing for the England veterans against the Brazilian veterans.
+(1915–2000) was one of England’s greatest players.
+He played in top flight football until nearly 50 years old and played in competitive games until age 70.
+In his final game, he played for the England veterans against the Brazilian veterans.

-He started work at age 15 at Stoke City and at 17 he signed up for Stoke City football club the Potters where he played until 1947 before moving onto Blackpool Rovers and then returning to Stoke city in 1961.
-At age 38 he played in the 1953 FA cup final where he was hailed as the inspiration that brought Blackpool back from a possible 3-1 defeat to a 4-3 victory.
+He started work at age 15 at Stoke City, and at 17 he signed up for Stoke City football club the Potters.
+He played there until 1947 before moving onto Blackpool Rovers and then returning to Stoke city in 1961.
+At age 38, he played in the 1953 FA cup final where he was hailed as the inspiration that brought Blackpool back from a possible 3-1 defeat to a 4-3 victory.